GokulRamMani/Book_Store_Managment_System/README.md

 ## Running the file <a name = "file"></a>

-### Break down into end to end tests
-Explain what these tests test and why

-Give an example
 ## Book Store Management System Usage <a name = "book_store_management_system_usage"></a>
 It has three major features.